RaamRaam/Devopedia-CMS_generator/README.md

 # Devopedia-CMS_generator

-Given a URL, parse the content and generate a reference in Chicago Manual of Style (CMS) format.
+Given a URL, parse the content and generate a reference string in Chicago Manual of Style (CMS) format.

 ### Train_Pipeline